hasadna/monorepo/CONTRIBUTING.md

 ![Screenshot 5](https://i.imgur.com/ZuiGruB.png)

 # Opening an issue
-If it is related to a specific project, mark the title as such.
-For example:
+If it is related to a specific project, mark the title as such, like this:

-`Noloan: New button in PrettyButtonsActivity doesn't work`
+`ProjectName: Issue title`

 # Adding a new project
 When adding a new project:
 * Add a README.md.
 Mention the following:
   * Project abstract
   * How to install / use / run
-  * Issue and PR labelling name
+  * `ProjectName`, which is like the ID for the project, so issue and PR titles can be labelled using it.
 * If you want a different license than the rest of the repo, add it to the project root.